 When you turn off Table Rock Road, follow the signs to the Recycling Depot.
 Once there, you will see clearly marked areas for each type of recyclable materials we accept.

-Items that CAN be recycled at the Recycling Depot
+Items that CAN be dropped off at the Recycling Depot

 - Milk Jug Style Containers: clear or white, rinsed out, no lids